MiguelGarciaTH/baremetal-razor/README.md

 * ```sudo systemctl restart dhcpd.service```
 * ```sudo service razor-server start```
 * ```sudo setenforce 0``` Disable SE Linux temporarly [more info](https://linuxize.com/post/how-to-disable-selinux-on-centos-7/)
+* Not sure about permissions and restarts.
+Sometimes a different combination may lead to a different result.

 ## [Probably the best site with step by step](https://sites.google.com/site/mrxpalmeiras/puppet/razor-provisioning)